CharlieMc0/universal-token-launcher/frontend/README.md

 # Universal Token Launcher Frontend

-This project is the frontend for the Universal Token Launcher, which allows users to deploy and transfer tokens and NFTs across multiple blockchains using ZetaChain's cross-chain technology.
+This project is the frontend for the Universal Token Launcher, which allows users to deploy and move tokens and NFTs across multiple blockchains using ZetaChain's cross-chain technology.

 ## ✨ UI/UX Enhancement Initiative (In Progress)

-To elevate the user experience and visual polish, we are implementing several enhancements based on the updated `documentation/design.md`:

-- **Enhanced Visual Feedback:** Implementing subtle micro-interactions (hover/active states, transitions) on buttons, inputs, and tiles.
-- **Improved Loading States:** Replacing basic text indicators with skeleton loaders and spinners for a more engaging feel during data fetching and transactions.
-- **Component Refinement:** Polishing input field states (focus, error, disabled), card/container internal structure, and toggle component visuals.
-- **Workflow Clarity:** Introducing visual process steppers for multi-step actions like deployment and improving the interaction flow of contextual elements like the transfer panel.
-- **Typography & Readability:** Refining type hierarchy and improving the display of data like addresses and transaction hashes (monospace font, copy functionality).
+We've implemented several design and UX enhancements to create a premium, intuitive experience:

+### Rebranding & Navigation
+- **Simplified Navigation**: Reduced to just two primary actions ("Make" and "Move") for a cleaner, more focused experience
+- **Action-Oriented Language**: Changed terminology from "Create/Transfer" to "Make/Move" for more intuitive user interaction
+- **Minimalist Header**: Streamlined header with just logo, navigation, and wallet connection

+### Visual Refinements
+- **Premium Dark Theme**: Implemented a darker color scheme (#080810) with vibrant accent colors for better visual hierarchy
+- **Subtle Animations**: Added smooth transitions (250-300ms easing) for all interactive elements
+- **Monospace Typography**: Using JetBrains Mono font for addresses, transaction hashes, and amounts
+- **8px Grid System**: Applied a consistent 8px spacing system throughout the app
+- **Gradient Accents**: Added gradient backgrounds to primary action buttons
+- **Refined Separators**: Using thin dividers (1px) with low opacity for subtle visual separation

+### Enhanced Component Design
+- **Visual Cards**: Replaced toggle buttons with visual cards for token/NFT type selection
+- **Improved Form Elements**: Better focus states, validation feedback, and interactive elements
+- **Consistent Patterns**: Standardized layouts, spacing, and interactive behaviors

+### Interaction Improvements
+- **Reduced Friction**: Combined or eliminated unnecessary steps in main workflows
+- **Better Feedback**: Enhanced loading states, success/error feedback, and transaction status visibility
+- **Progressive Disclosure**: Show advanced options only when needed

 ## Backend Integration